Please refer to the Tutorials page.

 You can check your DNS leak at the DNS leak test webpage.

 Anti-DDos servers are suggested for a less interrupting connection, since they have an advanced stability checking system.

 For OpenVPN connection, we use the AES 256 CBC algorithm.
 IKEv2/IPSec ciphers used to generate Phase1 keys are AES-256-GCM for encryption, coupled with SHA2-384 to ensure integrity, combined with PFS (Perfect Forward Secrecy) using 3072-bit Diffie Hellmann keys.

 UDP is mainly used for online streaming and downloading.
 TCP is more reliable but a little slower than UDP and usually used for web browsing.

-1723, 443 TCP and 1194 UDP ports should be open, also your firewall/router/ISP must allow pass-through for PPTP/VPN.
-Typical working: embedded Microsoft firewall in Windows, Linksys/D-Link/TP-Link/ASUS Router manufactured after year 2007, ADSL broadband.
-Typical not-working: not-Microsoft firewall, Netgear/Trend Router, all router-integrated ADSL modem.
+1723, 443 TCP and 1194 UDP ports should be open; also your firewall/router/ISP must allow pass-through for PPTP/VPN.
+Typically working: embedded Microsoft firewall in Windows, Linksys/D-Link/TP-Link/ASUS Router manufactured after year 2007, ADSL broadband.
+Typically not-working: not-Microsoft firewall, Netgear/Trend Router, all router-integrated ADSL modems.
 If you get error 619 with ADSL connection, please remove home router and disable not-Microsoft firewall software.

-As soon as you connect to our VPN server your computer is assigned a new IP address and new DNS resolvers.
-Then all of your Internet traffic is encrypted and is tunneled to our VPN server.
+As soon as you connect to our VPN server, your device is assigned a new IP address and new DNS resolvers.
+All of your Internet traffic is encrypted and tunneled to our VPN server.
 Once there, it is decrypted and allowed to travel to its intended destination.
 Your local ISP will only see a single encrypted data stream between you and our VPN server.
 Your ISP can no longer monitor, log or control your Internet usage and you can bypass your ISP restrictions.